Travis Scott, Morgan Wallen hit Billboard Music Awards stage

+“I want to say, ‘Thank God.’
+And thank my fans.
+I got the best damn fans,” said Wallen, who acknowledged his mother for accompanying him as his date to show.
+He also thanked for Billboard for inviting him.
+He did not mention last year’s incident, which once found the disgraced singer rebuked by the music industry.

+“Thank you to my little boy,” he continued.
+“You inspire me every single day.”

-Shortly after Wallen’s set, Scott made his first televised performance since a massive crowd surge killed 10 people and injured thousands at his Astroworld Festival in Houston in November last year.
-The rapper performed his single “Mafia” in an icy, polar-themed prerecorded set that was heavily censored.
+Scott made his first televised performance since a massive crowd surge killed 10 people and injured thousands at his Astroworld Festival in Houston in November last year.
+The rapper performed his single “Mafia” in an icy, polar-themed set with heavily censored lyrics.

 Blige said she was in a “dream right now” after she received the honor.
 She spoke about the journey of becoming an icon not being an easy feat during her stellar career.

-“I’ve been on this journey for a long time, one that didn’t always look the way you see me now,” she said.
-“One that is filled with a lot of heartache and pain, but God helped me to channel those experiences and emotions in my music which is where I started in music.”
+“I’ve been on this journey for a long time, one that didn’t always look the way you see me now, one that is filled with a lot of heartache and pain,” she said.
+“But God helped me to channel those experiences and emotions in my music, which is where I started in music.”

+Blige was honored through a video montage with appearances from Queen Latifah, Gabrielle Union and Taraji P. Henson.
+Previous award recipients include Prince, Steve Wonder, Mariah Carey, Neil Diamond, Jennifer Lopez, Garth Brooks, Pink, Celine Dion and Janet Jackson.

+“I was ghetto fabulous and I still am,” said Blige, whose Dr. Dre-produced single “Family Affair” topped the Billboard Hot 100 in 2001 and had four No. 1 albums on the Billboard 200.
+“So ghetto and so fabulous and people were threatened by that.
+Now, everybody wants to be ghetto fabulous.”

 Earlier, Drake was named top artist, male artist, rap artist, rap male artist and rap album for “Certified Lover Boy.”
 The rapper extended his record as the most decorated winner in the history of the awards show with 34 wins.